NoelAnnParisi/GitHub-AllStars/README.md

 # GitHub-AllStars
 Who's GitHub reigns supreme?
-This single page web app allows you to batlle your friends & discover the most popular GitHub repos.
+This single page web app allows you to battle your friends & discover the most popular GitHub repos.

 ## Built using:
 * React